Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Reformat the interview into an informational case study

-- Have the interviewee send you some pictures from their service or childhood and use them as Facebook post linking to the blog post
+- Have the interviewee send you some pictures from their service or childhood, and use them as a Facebook post linking to the blog post

-- Have someone who is good a drawing?
+- Do you know someone who draws well?
 Have them take funny or interesting moments from your organization’s history and turn them into comics.